Ashlalala/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: You still throw all that off.
 That's such a minute amount that you can get rid of it every day.

 Q: Would there be a material for pulp capping?
-He wanted to use a dycal and that seemed...
+He wanted to use a dycal [Note: Calcium Hydroxide, a pulp-capping protective liner under filling material] and that seemed...
 He said that if you don't use something right, I guess this is over the nerve.

 A: Well, I usually use BioCalex.

 Q: What's that?

 A: It's a type of calcium.
 Calcium rock that's powdered.
 And it's pretty non-toxic, BioCalex.
+[Note: Calcium Hydroxide with a setting agent marketed as a safer alternate filling material to gutta percha in root canals]

 Q: So who's your dentist?